-Jacqueline Terrebone is now editor in chief of Galerie magazine, according to an announcement.
+Jacqueline Terrebonne is now editor in chief of Galerie magazine, according to an announcement.
 Terrebonne, whose tenure at the now Sandow-owned magazine began in November 2016, previously served as design projects editor at Architectural Digest from 2011 through 2016, with a focus on curating the AD100 list, in addition to roles at Coach, Gourmet, Martha Stewart, Vogue, Scholastic and others.

 “Jacqueline brings a multifaceted editorial background that uniquely marries art, design, culture: all the aspects of our mission to inspire our audience to ‘Live Artfully,’” said Galerie founder Lisa Cohen in the announcement.